 Modes

-There is no right or wrong mode, and it’s just a matter of personal preference.
-However, if you’re unsure which mode to choose, just go with Mode 2, as it’s the most commonly used mode among pilots.
-Most radios also ships with mode 2.
+There is no right or wrong choice when it comes to radio modes, and it’s just a matter of personal preference.
+However, if you’re unsure which mode to choose, just go with Mode 2, as it’s the most commonly used mode among FPV pilots.
+Most radios also ships with Mode 2 out of the box.

 Mode 2 has the pitch and roll controls on the right joystick and the throttle and yaw on the left.
 The right joystick self-centers in both axes, while the left joystick only self-centers in the yaw axis and the throttle stays wherever you leave it to allow for constant throttle.